mmistakes/minimal-mistakes/_drafts/fs2.md

 val jlActorsEffectfulList: IO[List[Actor]] = liftedJlActors.compile.toList
 ```

-In the end, compiling a stream always produce an effect of the type declared in the `Stream` first type parameter.
+In the end, **compiling a stream always produce an effect of the type declared in the `Stream` first type parameter**.
 If we are using the `IO` effect, we can call the `unsafeRunSync` to run the effect:

 ```scala
 import cats.effect.unsafe.implicits.global